 7. Cleaning with Chemicals

-Mainly Chlorine and some other common household chemicals, such as bleaches, deep cleaners, solvents, etc., can affect karat gold causing a condition called stress corrosion.
+Chlorine and other common household chemicals such as bleaches, deep cleaners, solvents, etc., can affect karat gold causing a condition called stress corrosion.

 These chemicals affect the metals mixed in with the gold, causing the rings to crack and break.
 Unfortunately, they cannot be saved if this occurs.